DiscoveryLabNL

 Optical, electron and X-ray microscopy combined with spectroscopic techniques.
 Serves as the continuous, real-time verification and integration layer of the autonomous discovery loop.

-AI Core Facility
+AI Core

 Campus Consortium

 Four partner institutes cover the full spectrum of materials research as equal governance partners.
 DIFFER is an NWO institute; ICMS, EIRES, and Casimir are TU/e institutes.
+EAISI (Eindhoven AI Systems Institute) provides a complementary talent pool and methodological foundation for the AI Core pillar.

 ICMS